 Ridiculing television, and warning about its inherent evils, is nothing new.
-It has been that way since the medium was invented, and television hasn't exactly Line been lavished with respect as the decades have passed.
-I suspect, though, that a lot of the fear and loathing directed at television comes out of a time-honored. reflexive overreaction to the dominant medium of the moment.
+It has been that way since the medium was invented, and television hasn't exactly been lavished with respect as the decades have passed.
+I suspect, though, that a lot of the fear and loathing directed at television comes out of a time-honored, reflexive overreaction to the dominant medium of the moment.
 For the past several decades, television has been blamed for corrupting our youth and exciting our adults, distorting reality, and basically being a big, perhaps dangerous, waste of time.
 Before TV, radio and film were accused of the same things.
-And long before that-in fact, some 2,500 years earlierphilosophers were arguing that poetry and drama should be excluded from any ideal city on much the 15 same grounds.
+And long before that-in fact, some 2,500 years earlier philosophers were arguing that poetry and drama should be excluded from any ideal city on much the same grounds.

 In Book 10 of the Republic, Plato (428-348 B.C.) attacks epic poet Homer (c.
 850 B.C.) and the tragedians on several grounds, all of which have a familiar ring.
 "Their productions are appearances and not realities," he gripes.
 "Drawing, and in fact all imitation . . . [is] quite removed from the truth."
 The audience, as well as the art form, troubled Plato, whose remarks are colored by an implied disdain for the popularity of public performances.
-The "common people." as Plato so charitably calls them.

-25 The "common people," as Plato so charitably calls them, are drawn to "peevish and diverse" characters-such as Odysseus and other heroes in the Iliad and the Odyssey-who (to Plato, anyway) engage in such questionable displays of emotion as "spinning out a long melancholy lamentation" or "disfiguring themselves in grief."
+The "common people," as Plato so charitably calls them, are drawn to "peevish and diverse" characters-such as Odysseus and other heroes in the Iliad and the Odyssey who (to Plato, anyway) engage in such questionable displays of emotion as "spinning out a long melancholy lamentation" or "disfiguring themselves in grief."
 To Plato, baring such intimate sorrows is not to be condoned.
 (Clearly, he would have given thumbs down to the central characters of Shakespeare's Hamlet and Macbeth.)
-"If you receive the pleasure-seasoned Muse1 of song and epic,"

-Plato warns, "pleasure and pain will be kings in your city, instead of law."
-Finally, Plato sums up his anti-arts argument with the cold, sweeping pronouncement that "poetry is not to be taken seriously."
+"If you receive the pleasure-seasoned Muse1 of song and epic," Plato warns, "pleasure and pain will be kings in your city, instead of law."
+Finally, Plato sums up his anti-arts argu-

 One academic who has studied and written extensively about both Plato and television suggests that Plato, rather than being anti-arts, was merely an elitist.
 Plato wanted to ban poetry readings and live theater, the argument goes, because, being free and accessible and raucous and extremely popular, they were the mass entertainment of that era.
-"If, instead of 'tragedy' and 'poetry,' and 'Homer' and 'Aeschylus,' you read 'mass entertainment' or 'popular media,' you'll recognize Plato's arguments as the ancestor of all the reasons we have today for being suspicious of television."
+"If, instead of 'tragedy' and 'poetry,' and 'Homer' and 'Aeschylus,'2 you read 'mass entertainment' or 'popular media,' you'll recognize Plato's arguments as the ancestor of all the reasons we have today for being suspicious of television."